textileio/papers/draft.md

 As in many CQRS-based systems, Events are dispatched on the write side, and are *reacted to* on the read side.
-The primary interface to the write side is exposed via the Event Store's Models.
+The primary interface to the write side is exposed via the Store's Models.
 As shown in [@fig:Architecture], Model(s) are at the center of the Threads Event Store.
-They are used to send *Actions* from a local application to the rest of the internal Event Store.
+They are used to send *Actions* from a local application to the rest of the internal Store.
 If built around a specific *domain*, Models provide bounded context that can be roughly compared to an aggregate root in DDD [@evansDomaindrivenDesignTackling2004a].

-Models : Models are part of an Event Store's public-api.
+Models : Models are part of an Store's public-api.
 Their main responsibilities are to store instances of user-defined schemas, and operate on Entities defined by said schema.